kapistelijaKrisu/Portfolio/README.md

 ## Hello app
 First project to apply some kind of architecture.
 Done in about a month.
 (Even before I got into university)
-<br/> I am willing to show this for the reason of showing my initiative in learning.
+<br/> I am willing to show this for the reason of showing my initiative in learning!
-<br/> Looking into code now after years pains me a little myself...
+<br/> Looking into code now after years pains me a little myself but it is my first child.
 <br/> https://github.com/kapistelijaKrisu/AsteroidCrash